gwastro/pycbc/docs/ahope/template_bank.rst

 * A list of segments to be analysed by this module.
 * An AhopeFileList returned by the datafind module containing the frames that contain the data that will be used to make the template banks.
 (If using a pre-supplied PSD, or some other use-case that does not require reading data this can be set to None).

+The module is then called according to

+.. autofunction:: pycbc.ahope.setup_tmpltbank_workflow
+   :noindex:

 -------------------------
 Configuration file setup
 -------------------------